influxdata/telegraf/plugins/inputs/openweathermap/README.md

   ## Timeout for HTTP response.
   # response_timeout = "5s"

-  ## Unit system for return values.
-Can be one of "metric", "imperial", or
+  ## Preferred unit system for temperature and wind speed.
+Can be one of
-  ## "standard".
+  ## "metric", "imperial", or "standard".
   # units = "metric"

   ## Query interval; OpenWeatherMap weather data is updated every 10